adtzlr/ttb/README.md

        end program script101_ttb
 ```
-The `#include "ttb/ttb_library.F"` statement replaces the line with the content of the ttb-module.
+The `include 'ttb/ttb_library.f'` statement replaces the line with the content of the ttb-module.
 The first line in a program or subroutine is now a `use Tensor` statement.
 That's it - now you're ready to go.
-As this module uses preprocessor definitions it is necessary to save your files with **UPPERCASE** file extensions (e.g. `filename.F`).

 ## Tensor or Voigt Notation

 It depends on your preferences: either you store all tensors in full tensor `dimension(3,3)` or in [voigt](https://en.wikipedia.org/wiki/Voigt_notation) `dimension(6)` notation.
 The equations remain (nearly) the same.
 Dot Product, Double Dot Product - every function is implemented in both full tensor and voigt notation.
-Look for the voigt-comments in an [example](docs/examples/hypela2_nh_ttb.F) of a user subroutine for MSC.Marc.
+Look for the voigt-comments in an [example](docs/examples/hypela2_nh_ttb.f) of a user subroutine for MSC.Marc.

 ## Access Tensor components by Array

-Tensor components may be accessed by a conventional array with the name of the tensor variable `T` followed by a percent operator `%` and a keyword as follows:
+Tensor components may be accessed by a conventional array with the name of the tensor variable `T` followed by a percent operator `%` and a type-specific keyword as follows:

 - Tensor of rank 1 components as array: `T%a`. i-th component of T: `T%a(i)`
 - Tensor of rank 2 components as array: `T%ab`. i,j component of T: `T%ab(i,j)`